 By leveraging Delphix and AWS solutions together, Delta Dental is transforming environment setup processes that would otherwise result in lead times that slow down application development.
 Instead of having to wait for multiple, serial processes to procure and configure hardware and software, followed by a paralyzingly slow migration of production data, Delta Dental can create cloud environments—infrastructure plus data—in a single process.

 With Delphix, Delta Dental teams have been able to:

 - Reduce the time it takes to move data to cloud environments from 8 weeks to hours.
 Mask sensitive PII and PHI before replicating data to AWS

 - Decrease storage requirements in AWS by using data virtualization instead of physical data copies.
 In addition, for its 16TB on-premise claims processing database, Delta Dental has realized significant reduction in the storage it needs for non-production environments

 The company can determine requirements for a new application project on one day, then marshal the necessary data and compute resources to execute against those requirements within 24 hours.
-Delta Dental’s future plans include the greater use of Delphix Dynamic Data Controls that will allow data consumers to self-service for refreshing, rewinding, bookmarking, and branching data.
+Delta Dental’s future plans include the greater use of Delphix API Controls that will enable developers, testers, and analysts to refresh, rewind, bookmark, and branch data.